marb61a/Course-Notes/Misc/SEO/SEO Manager.md

 XML Sitemap
   -

-Task Assignement 1 : Perform a Technical Audit of Your Site
+Task Assignment 1 : Perform a Technical Audit of Your Site (Part 1)
   - This is a practical assignment where students will perform a technical audit of their own site
   - Use the provided Technical Audit Checklist
   - Note any areas that are being flagged as issues